kklot/MICS/README.md

 TODO

+- [x] Login and download
-[ ] Port to an R package
+- [ ] Port to an R package
-[ ] Checking file hash to ignore dowloadning existing file
+- [ ] Checking file hash to ignore dowloading existing file

 # Required libs